 Funding your research degree

-Sources of funding for postgraduate research study
+Find sources of funding for postgraduate research study.

 Funding from York St John University

 If you are a current student or graduate of York St John University we offer a range of fee reduction options to help you continue your studies.

 We offer a range of scholarships for different areas of research.

 The Alternative Guide to Postgraduate Funding contains a huge database of funding opportunities, comprehensive guidance, and numerous tools to help you prepare a winning grant application.